AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### PHP OPcache

 It is strongly recommended that you verify that [PHP OPcache](https://www.php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
 The OPcache is enabled in many PHP distributions.
+The `opcache` extension is installed by default in the Commerce on Cloud infrastructure.

-To verify if it is installed, see the [PHP documentation](prerequisites/php-settings.md).
+For on-premesis, verify that PHP OPcache it is installed, see [PHP settings](prerequisites/php-settings.md).
+Or for specific guidance on performance settings, see the software recommendations for [PHP settings](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/software.html#php-settings) in the _Performance Best Practices_ guide.

-If you must install it separately, see the [PHP OPcache documentation](https://www.php.net/manual/en/opcache.setup.php).
+If you must install OPcache separately, see the [PHP OPcache documentation](https://www.php.net/manual/en/opcache.setup.php).

 ### PHPUnit